 Before hiring a security leader, companies should engage with a trusted security advisor, such as a virtual CISO or security consulting or search firm, who can help them assess the specific security needs of the company.
 Then, partner with them during the search to thoroughly screen and qualify those candidates within each of the necessary security domains.
 This provides the company with the best path to making a long-term hire and in securing their corporate digital assets.

-Tim Howard is the founder of Fortify Experts (top ranked Cybersecurity Search firm by Cybersecurity Ventures) which helps companies find exceptional cybersecurity talent through executive search, permanent placement and project consulting.
+Tim Howard is the founder of Fortify Experts, a nationally recognized Cybersecurity Search Firm, which helps companies find exceptional cybersecurity talent through executive search, permanent placement and project consulting.
 Howard has been leading technology staffing teams for over 15 years and is the founder of three other technology and staffing firms.
 He has degrees from Texas A&M University in Industrial Distribution and Marketing.